-Table 1 Statement of Compliance
+Table 1 - Statement of Compliance

 Were all conditions of the relevant approval(s) complied with?
 Environment Protection Licence (No. 11569).
-YES Development Consent (DA265-10-2004) No
+NO Development Consent (DA265-10-2004) NO

-Table 2 DPIE Compliance Status Key
+Table 2 - DPIE Compliance Status Key

-Risk level Colour code Description High Non-Compliant Non-compliance with potential for significant environmental consequences, regardless of the likelihood of occurrence Medium Non-Compliant Non-compliance with: • potential for serious environmental consequences, but is unlikely to occur; or • potential for moderate environmental consequences, but is likely to occur Low Non-Compliant Non-compliance with: Admin NC Non-Compliant Only to be applied where the non-compliance does not result in any risk of environmental harm (e.g. submitting a report to government later than required under approval conditions)
+Risk level Colour code Description High Non- Compliant Non-compliance with potential for significant environmental consequences, regardless of the likelihood of occurrence Medium Non- Compliant Non-compliance with: potential for serious environmental consequences, but is unlikely to occur; or potential for moderate environmental consequences, but is likely to occur Low Non- Compliant Non-compliance with: potential for moderate environmental consequences, but is unlikely to occur; or potential for low environmental consequences, but is likely to occur Admin NC Non- Compliant Only to be applied where the non-compliance does not result in any risk of environmental harm (e.g. submitting a report to government later than required under approval conditions)

-Table 3 Non- Compliance
+Table 3 - Non- Compliance